IT Security Standard: Web Applications - Security Vulnerabilities

 - Validate all data received via the HTTP Request.
-Not validating data can result in attacks such as Cross Site Scripting, SQL Injection, HTTP Response Splitting, Log Injection, and Directory Traversal.
+Not validating data can result in attacks such as Cross-Site Scripting, SQL Injection, HTTP Response Splitting, Log Injection, and Directory Traversal.

 - Validate the data on the server-side.
-All data (even hidden fields and data from pull down lists) are subject to being modified by a malicious user and should be validated server-side.
+All data (even hidden fields and data from pull-down lists) are subject to being modified by a malicious user and should be validated server-side.

 - Pass session IDs and cookies via SSL (HTTPS).
 Hackers can intercept unprotected session IDs and cookies and use them to compromise the user’s session (session hijacking), and the security of your system.

-- Vulnerability scans should be performed before moving application to production or whenever there are changes to the application.
+- Vulnerability scans should be performed before moving the application to production or whenever there are changes to the application.

 - Review the OWASP guidelines.
 Identify those potential vulnerabilities that may apply to your web application.
 Review your code and test your application to ensure that your application is not vulnerable.
 (See the Related Procedures and Resources section below for the link to more detailed information about these software vulnerabilities.)

-Web Application - For the purposes of these IT Security Standards, a web application is defined as any application that connects to a campus network and/or the Internet and that dynamically accepts user input.
+Web Application - For the purposes of these IT Security Standards, a web application is defined as any application that connects to a campus network and/or the Internet and dynamically accepts user input.

 Anyone who develops and/or maintains web application source code is expected to have knowledge of and exposure to security standards and best practices.